matthew-andrews/mattandre.ws/source/_posts/make-for-hipsters.md

 By default, `make` will try the following filenames in the following order: `GNUmakefile`, `makefile` and `Makefile` but your makefile can have any filename you like.

-If you’ve called it a name other than one of the defaults, you need to tell make that filename, which you can do by providing the `-f` option.
+If you’ve called it a name other than one of the defaults you need to tell make that filename, which you can do by providing the `-f` option.

 ```
 $ make -f MyMakefile